berybox/KEC/MANUAL.md

 Lower K-mer size usually results in fewer sequences which usually tend to be longer, and conversely, higher K-mer size usually results in higher number but shorter sequences.
 Furthermore, be aware that lower K-mer size means higher chance the sequence is merged with K-mers that are present in the pool sequences, but from various positions.
 We usually select K-mer size by starting at a number around 15 and raise the number until the resulting sequence count no longer increases by much.

 ## Input and output data
-KEC currently works only with fasta formated files on both input and output.
+KEC currently works only with fasta formatted files on both input and output.
 To work with other formats (e.g. fastq) the file has to be converted to fasta first by any available tool.
 KEC also accepts whole directory as an input, where files with extensions `.fasta` `.fna`, `.ffn`, `.faa` and `.frn` are used.
 Direct support for other formats will be added in future versions.

 In principle, the input sequences can be of any origin and quality (assembled genome, draft contigs, raw sequencing reads etc.).
 However, the best, fastest and most accurate results will be obtained with assembled genomes.
-Although unassembed reads can be used, we recommend some sort of assebly before using it with KEC to achieve more accurate results.
+Although unassembled reads can be used, we recommend some sort of assembly before using it with KEC to achieve more accurate results.

 ## Memory and speed tests

-Memory consumption and speed of KEC depends on input data and is very defficult to predict.
+Memory consumption and speed of KEC depends on input data and is very difficult to predict.
 In general, the memory consumption increases with larger datasets and higher K-mer size.
 But because the K-mers may be present multiple times in the input data, it is not possible to predict actual memory requirements for various datasets.
 Moreover, Go is garbage collected programming language so memory consumption is can only be affected indirectly and is strongly influenced by compiler and operation system.

 To provide some idea of memory consumption and program speed we tested different scenarios and the results are available in the table below.
 All the tests were performed on common laptop computer with Intel Core i7-8750H CPU and 16 GBs of RAM.